yoriokahiroto/YourBirthPlace/README.md

-# Attracting Contributors
-As part of the Software Engineering Class, we would like to simulate how Open Source Projects start and try to attract potential contributions.

-# Rules

 1. Please choose a hobby or some interest that you want to build your repository
 2. Make a README to announce this theme (i.e., my favourite video games or anime)
 3. Attract - Go to https://github.com/NAIST-SE/AttractingContributors/discussions, post an interesting message to ask other members to add a list.
 See example below.